 How do you take the shell off a raw egg and leave the egg intact?
 The process is, really, very simple.
 Just carefully place the egg in a cup and fill the cup with vinegar until the egg is completely covered.
 You’ll start to see bubbles on the shell immediately as the acetic acid from the vinegar reacts with the calcium in the shell.
 After 48 hours, you should have a naked egg that you can then do a myriad of experiments with, from bouncing (from a short height) to colouring with food colouring.

-With camping season officially cancelled in Qatar, why not bring that experience home?
+With camping season officially closed in Qatar, why not bring that experience home?
 Set up your tent inside (or in the garden!) toast some marshmallows, tell spooky stories, and cosy up together overnight.

 To look back on in years to come.
 There are plenty of free templates online to make your own daily journal.
 Or simply, grab a notebook and get scribbling.